NiclasMcClymont/Tuitris/README.md

 ## Contributing

-Contributions are welcome!
 Feel free to open issues or submit pull requests.
 When contributing, please follow the existing code style and document your changes.

 ## License